laminlabs/lamin-blog/docs/1000genomes.md

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/TiR6uHs6qULMwaYs0000.svg" width="700" style="padding: 0;"/>
 </div>

 **Figure 1 ([source](https://lamin.ai/laminlabs/1000genomes/artifact/yExW5sWBJur4riJA))**: Benchmarking the time for running the simple analysis of determining the number and types of variants in a certain genomic band with polars and the 26 files dataset.
+Here is an [agent run](https://lamin.ai/laminlabs/1000genomes/run/8esUbPUzXhRExQ72) for raw files, and here is an [agent run](https://lamin.ai/laminlabs/1000genomes/run/j2xJseimmBQU4BtC) that leverages the schema contract of the collection.

 ### A schema contract